SharpieFPS/STALKER-Shadow-Of-Chernobyl-Lo-Fi-Twitch-Integration--NS-2016-/README.md

 Get a unpacker and unpack your mod's files to get stalker_bridge.py and, inside of it, under object_binder.update(self, delta) put twitch_integration.check_twitch_commands() - this calls for the twitch integration script when the game is running.

-Or get it from this repo if you happen to be using the same NS version as I am.
+Or get it from this repo if you happen to be using the same NS version as I am (NS 2016 + 2023 Update).

 And if you are not running any mods, unpack game's file and get it.